kubeshop/kusk-gateway/docs/guides/cert-manager.md

 For this example, you will need to add example.com to your `/etc/hosts` file pointing at the envoy service public IP running in the cluster.

-## Rotating secrets
+## **Rotating Secrets**
-Kusk Gateway will watch for updates to your secrets using in any of its EnvoyFleets and update the config to use them automatically without any manual intervention being needed
+Kusk Gateway will watch for updates to your secrets in any of its EnvoyFleets and update the config to use them automatically, without any manual intervention needed

-We can force a certificate rotation ourselves using cmctl and then check that Kusk Gateway does in fact pick up on the change and update the config accordingly.
+We can force a certificate rotation using cmctl and then check that Kusk Gateway does register the change and update the config accordingly.

 You will need to have [cmctl installed](https://cert-manager.io/docs/usage/cmctl/#installation).

-Now we can issue a `renew` command.
+Now we can issue a `renew` command:

 ```
 ❯ cmctl renew selfsigned-cert
 Manually triggered issuance of Certificate default/selfsigned-cert
 ```

-This will mark the named secret for manual renewal by cert-manager, and it should do so relatively quickly.
+This will mark the named secret for manual renewal by cert-manager and it should do so relatively quickly.

-Use openssl again to check the updated certificate
+Use OpenSSL again to check the updated certificate:
 ```shell
 echo | \
     openssl s_client -servername example.com -connect example.com:443 2>/dev/null | \